Sing-Li/Instant-web-applications-with-Meteor/README.md

 ### NEW UPDATE for BlueMix users

 Please note that:

-* BlueMix is currently in beta and active development
+* BlueMix is currently in beta and under active development
 * Meteor is currently changing rapidly as it heads towards 1.0 release

 The following notes on BlueMix deployment are based on BlueMix beta week-number-1 + Meteor Preview 0.7.1.2 and may become out of date quickly.